Tap water is generally suitable for a wide range of uses.

 The sensitivity of citrus to drying out is due to its root structure.

 They develop a large root that plunges straight down.
-But the vast majority of the roots grow horizontally, in all directions around the trunk, at a depth of no more than 40cm.
+But the vast majority of roots grow horizontally, in all directions around the trunk, to a depth of no more than 40cm.

-This superficial zone is the one to be kept under observation to avoid any risk.
+This superficial zone is the one to keep under observation to avoid any risk.

 For regular monitoring we all have an infallible instrument: the finger.